 Frangelico is 100% one of the most hazelnut-forward liqueurs you can find.
 I would go so far as to say it is the liqueur with the most intense hazelnut flavor out there.
 At least, to date, I haven't come across something similar.

-Toschi Nocello, an Italian nut liqueur made of walnuts and hazelnuts, is an alright option.
+The best substitute for Frangelico is Toschi Nocello, an Italian nut liqueur made of walnuts and hazelnuts.
 It comes reasonably close to Frangelico when you mix it into cocktails.
+Other alternatives include DeKuyper Hazelnut Schnapps and Bartnenura hazelnut liqueur.
+However, the hazelnut flavor and aroma are nowhere near as intense as in Frangelico.

 Amaretto vs Frangelico